eth-protocol-fellows/protocol-studies/docs/wiki/EL/devp2p.md

 #### Secure connection establishment

 Once the nodes are discovered, RLPx establishes a secure connection between them by authenticating each other through cryptographic-based handshake.
 This process begins by initating an authentication where the initiator node generates an ephemeral key pair using the secp256k1 elliptic curve.
 This ephemeral key plays a crucial role in establishing perfect forward secrecy for the session.
-Then the initiator sends an authentication message including the ephemeral public key and a nonce to the recepient, which accepts the connection, decrypts and verify the auth message with the public key exchanged during the communication.
+Then the initiator sends an authentication message including the ephemeral public key and a nonce to the recipient, which accepts the connection, decrypts and verify the auth message with the public key exchanged during the communication.

 The recipient sends an acknowledge message back to the initiator, and then sends a first encrypted frame containing a [Hello message](https://github.com/ethereum/devp2p/blob/master/rlpx.md#hello-0x00) which includes the port, their IDs and their client's IDs, and the protocol information.
-Once the nodes have authenticaded each other, they can start with the communication.
+Once the nodes have authenticated each other, they can start with the communication.

 #### Session and multiplexing
 Once the authentication is proven they can interact by creating a secure session first through the following process: